Pfeiffer Big Sur State Park : CAMPING

 State Parks Pass holders must present pass at kiosk upon entry to park.

-Vehicles: The camping fee includes entry for two vehicles.
-Towed vehicles or trailers are counted as a vehicle.
+Vehicles: The camping fee includes entry for one vehicle.
+Towed vehicles or trailers are counted as a vehicle and included in your camping fee.
+Campsites can accommodate two vehicles.
+Second vehicles are $10/night.
 No additional vehicles are permitted, and there is no overflow parking.
 All equipment, including vehicles, trailers, awnings, pop-outs and slideouts must fit within the parking boundary.

 During peak season, this park has a maximum stay limit of seven consecutive nights.
 Once the stay limit has been reached, the persons, equipment, and/or vehicles must vacate the campground for at least 48 hours before returning for another stay.
 Maximum length of stay per calendar year is 30 days.